 FAQs

-Does POS customer tracking help with marketing?
+Does POS tracking improve marketing?